and its outbuildings, with more than 6 ha of land, where the French departments of Orne, Manche and Calvados meet

-The miniature chateau
+The miniature castle gatehouse

 Inside the moats, the central pavilion forms a square projection.
-It is flanked by a bartizan (its twin having disappeared in the 1980’s) constructed from wood and covered with shingle.
+It is flanked by a bartizan (its twin having disappeared in the 1980’s) constructed from wood and brick and covered with shingle.
 The so-called imperial pavilion roof is topped with a small, elegant bell-tower.
 The roofs of the two pavilions topping the defence towers are both shaped like an inverted ship’s hull.